SaulVas/ICS2000-Source-Code/Documentation/Report.md

 #### Clustering of Picture Points

-Once we have a list of picture point coordinates we use K-Means clustering to group the picture points into 3 distinct groups.
-Each cluster will be assigned to a drone, like this we make sure that the drones are all efficiently working and surveying the area simulateously, while also minimizing risks of drone collisions since each of the drones will be working in its own distinct area.
+Once we have a list of picture point coordinates, we use K-Means clustering to group the picture points into 3 distinct groups.
+Each cluster will be assigned to a drone.
+Like this we make sure that the drones are all efficiently working and surveying the area simultaneously, while also minimizing risks of drone collisions since each of the drones will be working in its own distinct area.

 ![Clustered Picture Points](../WorkingProject/route_nav/results/clusters.png)